This episode of CS is titled – Monks.

 As Jesus’ followers, we’re supposed to be holy in the same way.
 But if we’re honest, for many, holiness is conceived of as a dry, boring, life-sucking burden of moral perfection.

-NT holiness is a mark of Real Life, the one Jesus rose again to give us.
+New Testament holiness is a mark of Real Life, the one Jesus rose again to give us.
 It’s Jesus living in & thru us.
 The holy life is a FLOURISHING life.

 The Desert Fathers & hermits who followed their example were heavily influenced by the dualist Greek worldview that all matter was evil & only the spirit was good.
 Holiness meant an attempt to avoid any shred of physical pleasure while retreating into the life of the mind.
-This thinking was the major force influencing the monastic movement as it moved both East & West.
+This thinking was a major force influencing the monastic movement as it moved both East & West.
 But in the East, the monks were hermits who pursued their lifestyles in isolation while in the West, they tended to pursue them in concert & communal life.

 As we go on we’ll see that some monastic leaders realized casting holiness as a negative denial of the flesh rather than a positive embracing of the love & truth of Christ was an error they sought to reform.